 Go back to your design work and get everything together.
 It’s time to take your product to the manufacturers.
 This is the point where you’ll be sourcing the person (or team) that’s going to take your designs and make them a reality.

 Of course, if you’re intending to make everything yourself for now, or with your own hand-picked team, you can skip this step!
 This also applies if you’re simply looking to buy ready-made products wholesale, and sell them on.

 To start your search for the right manufacturer, ask around amongst any contacts you have and get a feel for your priorities.
-Is it an artisan, craftmanship you’re looking to source, or a commercial company with an emphasis on speed and dependability?
-The manufacturing is a crucial part of any clothing business, no matter the size, so spend time finding, speaking to and vetting a good list of potentials.
+Is it artisan craftsmanship you’re looking to source, or a commercial supplier with an emphasis on speed and dependability?
+Manufacturing is a crucial part of any clothing business, no matter the size, so spend time finding, speaking to and vetting a good list of potentials.

 Once you’ve decided, it’s time to have a sample made.
 Get your chosen manufacturer to run a small batch of your designs and maybe test them against those from another manufacturer.
 Factor in time to discuss adjustments and improvements, before you pull the trigger on a full product run.

 Along with your own aims and reasons for starting a clothing line, think about your potential customer.
 Who are you looking to sell to?
 Are they likely to prefer a certain look and feel?
 Are you designing for people who care a lot about the overall experience of buying from your brand (from website or shop floor to label, packaging and email newsletter), or is there a risk of alienating people with fancy packaging or a millennial look and feel?

 Whatever you decide, base your brand on your instincts and a bit of research.
 As far as your budget allows, factor in cash for packaging and your customer communications, and above all, try to be consistent.
 It’s no good using beautiful packaging one month and a battered jiffy bag the next.